-But of course, many of these tragedies where people lost all their money could have been avoided if they would have done their own due diligence and kept a lookout for some basic red flags.
-That’s why we present you with our basic list of seven possible signs of fraud in a new project.
+But of course, many of these tragedies where people lost all their money could have been avoided if they had done their due diligence and kept a lookout for some basic red flags.
+That's why we present you with our basic list of seven possible signs of fraud in a new project.

 1. The projects Homepage:

-Now, this might sound surprising to some, but there are projects out there trying to sell you a brand new crypto asset with great returns and other amazing technological advantages to already existing projects and their website looks simply not professional or the spelling is way off.
-This, of course, makes it hard to believe that the project that wants to possibly raise millions of $ in BTC, ETH, or other assets is not able to present themselves in a professional way.
+Now, this might sound surprising to some.
+But, still, there are projects out there trying to sell you a brand new crypto asset with great returns and other amazing technological advantages to already existing projects.
+Their website looks not professional, or the spelling is way off.
+This, of course, makes it hard to believe that the project that wants to possibly raise millions of $ in BTC, ETH, or other assets is not able to present itself professionally.

 2. The Code:

-Of course, now many of you will say: "But I have no clue about code and don't know what to make of the information that can be found at Github."
+Of course, now many of you will say: "But I have no clue about code and don't know what to make of the information found at Github."
 But this is not the mindset of an informed investor.
-And of course, we don't expect you to be able to code, but you should at least be able to find out when the last improvements were made to the code of your chosen project.
+And, of course, we don't expect you to be able to code, but you should at least be able to find out when the last improvements were made to the code of your chosen project.
 And you should be able to verify if a certain programmer already contributed to other projects or if he just posted his first lines of code to GitHub.
-So get familiar with this new tool and thus get ready for new insights.
+So get familiar with this new tool and thus get ready for further insights.

 3. The Team:

 As one might think, showing yourself and giving personal data about your background and accomplishments should be something you should be proud of, especially when you are about to create something new and groundbreaking.
-That's why we expect a legitimate project to fully disclose the team that has come up with this new innovation.
+That's why we expect a legitimate project to fully disclose the team that has come up with this innovation.
 Of course, there might be the occasional exception.
-Sometimes a crypto-OG might only be represented by his avatar or pseudonym or there could be an advisor who doesn't want to be known by his real name.
-But overall you should be able to verify most of the team members' credentials through their provided LinkedIn account to confirm their claimed successes.
-If you have trouble finding valuable information this might be a very big warning sign to keep away from this project and better look for something with trusted team members with a proven track record.
+Sometimes a crypto-OG might only be represented by his avatar or pseudonym, or there could be an advisor who doesn't want to be known by his real name.
+But overall, you should be able to verify most of the team members' credentials through their provided LinkedIn accounts to confirm their claimed successes.
+If you have trouble finding valuable information, this might be a huge warning sign to keep away from this project and better look for something with trusted team members with a proven track record.

 4. The Whitepaper:

-And again there will be some out there complaining about all the work you have to put in to become successful in this field.
+And again, there will be some out there complaining about all the work you have to put in to succeed in this field.
 But there is simply no way around reading the whitepaper provided by the project team.
-Now there can be several situations regarding the white paper.
+So now there can be several situations regarding the white paper.

-- There is no whitepaper. this of course is the worst that can be.
-If you want people to invest in your new product you should at least provide them with a comprehensive whitepaper that outlines the technical aspects, the utility of the token or coin, and a general roadmap to see what lies ahead in the future.
+- There is no whitepaper.
+This, of course, is the worst that can be.
+Suppose you want people to invest in your new product.
+In that case, you should at least provide them with a comprehensive whitepaper that outlines the technical aspects, the utility of the token or coin, and a general roadmap to see what lies ahead in the future.

-- There is a whitepaper but it is written in such complicated ways that you would need to be a professional coder to know what they are talking about.
-Now, this shouldn't be a flat-out reason to discount a project as risky, but a well-written white paper will always allow the interested layman to get a glimpse of the project's main idea and be able to understand the main selling points.
+- There is a whitepaper written in such complicated ways that you would need to be a professional coder to know what they are talking about.
+Now, this shouldn't be a flat-out reason to discount a project as risky, but a well-written white paper will always allow the interested layman to get a glimpse of the project's main idea and understand the main selling points.
 So if it sounds way too complicated, better be prepared for complications ahead.

 5. Partnerships with other Companies:

 Finally, something that should be easy to check.
-Many new projects already boast of their already achieved partnerships with highly acclaimed industry leaders.
-There you can sometimes read that companies like Microsoft, Softbank, or other already existing crypto companies are involved in the development but when you follow up on these claims they fall apart most of the time.
-That's why you should always check up on announcements from the mentioned companies.
-Sometimes you will be positively surprised and other times you will find the denial of any proposed partnership.
+Many new projects boast of their already achieved partnerships with highly acclaimed industry leaders.
+You can sometimes read that companies like Microsoft, Softbank, or other already existing crypto companies are involved in the development.
+Still, when you follow up on these claims, they fall apart most of the time.
+Therefore, you should always check up on announcements from the mentioned companies.
+Sometimes you will be positively surprised, and other times you will find the denial of any proposed partnership.

-As the old saying goes: "If it sounds too good to be true, it probably is."
+The old saying goes: "If it sounds too good to be true, it probably is."
 And if you look back at some of the outrageous promises of return on investment, it should be pretty obvious that there is something wrong.
-The already mentioned BitConnect can be seen as a general example of exaggerated profit claims.
+The already mentioned BitConnect can be a general example of exaggerated profit claims.
 They promised their investors daily returns of around 1%, making it one of the world's most insane growing investment opportunities.
-And of course, it had to go belly up, generating huge losses for its investors around the globe in the first quarter of 2018 after losing more than $2.6 billion in market capitalization.
+And, of course, it had to go belly up, generating enormous losses for its investors around the globe in the first quarter of 2018 after losing more than $2.6 billion in market capitalization.